|

 from 1979-2004, also football, track, basketball and golf as well as middle

 school track and football.
-Miller lead his Hancock High School hockey team
+Miller coached his Hancock High School hockey team

 to win the 1999